people

 Jeisson Prieto | PhD candidate, Applied Economics and Management

-Jeisson Prieto is a Ph.D. candidate in Applied Economics and Management at Cornell University.
+Jeisson Prieto is a Ph.D. candidate in Applied Economics and Management.
 Before coming to Cornell University, he received his BEng in Systems Engineering and MSc in Applied Mathematics from Universidad Nacional de Colombia.
 His current research is focused in Environmental and Agricultural Economics, Computational Sustainability, and Complex Systems.

 Ayşegül Kılınç | PhD student, Natural Resources and the Environment